Insight - Single-serve coffee coup saves beans, spares sink

 "There's no waste at all," Shapiro said.
 "You brew what you drink and that's it."

-Sales of coffee pods for the slick single-serve machines like Keurig Green Mountain’s GMCR.O Keurig, Nestle's NESN.VX Nespresso, and Starbucks' (SBUX.O) Verismo soared to $3.8 billion (3 billion pounds) in 2014 from $234 million in 2009, Mintel market research data shows.
+Sales of coffee pods for the slick single-serve machines like Keurig Green Mountain’s GMCR.O Keurig, Nestle's NESN.VX Nespresso, and Starbucks' SBUX.O Verismo soared to $3.8 billion in 2014 from $234 million in 2009, Mintel market research data shows.
 Keurig, the maker of the most popular machine, has seen its shares rise to about $118.90 on Friday from about $9 in February 2009.

 Stealing market share from traditional roasted coffee, the phenomenon is transforming the coffee industry in less obvious ways too: the single-cup pods are increasing efficiency, denting demand for beans as Americans, like Shapiro, throw less leftover java down the drain.